-is supposed to preserve the rank sequence of the simulations, and therefore spatial correlations are disregarded during the BC procedure.
-But, as the Singularity Stochastic Removal version of CDF-t (Vrac et al., 2016) is explicitly designed to improve dry days frequency, the method consequently modifies rank correlations, which results here in an improvement of spatial statistics for precipitation.
-Also, an additional reason is that the correction of the univariate distributions provided by CDF-t associated with the removing of daily areal means modifies ranks of the data, resulting in getting a correlogram closer to that from the reference dataset, and so improves intersite variability.
+345 CDF-t adjusts the univariate distributions, it is supposed to preserve the rank sequence of the simulations and therefore spatial correlations are disregarded during the BC procedure.
+But, as the Singularity Stochastic Removal version of CDF-t (Vrac et al., 2016) is explicitly designed to improve dry days frequency, the method consequently modifies rank correlations, which results

-Correlograms of 2d- versions (dotted) for the four MBC methods (Fig. 3b1, c1, d1 and e1) show results equivalent to CDF-t.
-Indeed, 2d-configuration MBCs adjust univariate distributions and inter-variable correlations without modifying spatial correlations.
-The improvements of correlograms for 2d- versions thereby illustrate again that the correction of univariate distributions improves spatial statistics for France.
-Particularly, $2d-R^2D^2$ results (Fig. 3b1) are, by construction, exactly the same as those from CDF-t (Vrac, 2018).
-Indeed, by construction, $2d-R^2D^2$ driven by precipitation preserves

-Spearman spatial correlations from CDF-t for the precipitation variable.
-Note that, however, it is definitely not the case for temperature spatial structure (not shown) when 2d- $R^2D^2$ is driven by precipitation.
-Indeed, for 2d- $R^2D^2$ outputs driven by a specific physical variable, spatial structures of the "other" variable are strongly degraded by the reordering step.

-Correlograms associated with outputs of Spatial- and Fullversions for $R^2D^2$ (Fig. 3b1) nicely fit the one from the reference dataset - even at long distances - and provide major improvements in adjusting the spatial properties of the simulations.
-However, for similar reasons as those explained for 2d-RD, undesirable degradation effects on spatial crosscorrelation between temperature and precipitation are obtained for Spatial-RD outputs (not shown).
-Therefore, it indicates that practitioners must favor the use of Full-RD for their applications.
-With regard to Spatial- and Full-dOTC (Fig. 3c1) and Spatial-MRec (Fig. 3e1), although correlograms are very close to those from the reference dataset, they provide slightly less pronounced improvements compared to the 2d- versions, suggesting a slight degrading effect on results for these methods by considering more variables in the correction.
-As expected, the correlogram associated with
+- Correlograms of 2d-versions (dotted) for the four MBC methods (Fig. 3b1, 3c1, 3d1 and 3e1) show results equivalent to CDF-t.
+Indeed, 2d-configurations MBCs adjust univariate distributions and inter-variable correlations without modifying spatial correlations.
+The improvements of correlograms for 2d-versions thereby illustrate again that the correction of univariate distributions improves spatial statistics for France.
+Particularly, 2d-R2D2 results (Fig. 3b1) are, by construction, exactly the - 355 same as those from CDF-t (Vrac, 2018).
+Indeed, by construction, $2d-R^2D^2$ driven by precipitation preserves Spearman spatial correlations from CDF-t for the precipitation variable.
+Note that, however, it is definitely not the case for temperature spatial structure (not shown) when $2d-R^2D^2$ is driven by precipitation.
+Indeed, for $2d-R^2D^2$ outputs driven by a specific physical variable, spatial structures of the "other" variable are strongly degraded by the reordering step. - Correlograms associated with Spatial- and Full-versions outputs for R2D2 (Fig. 3b1) nicely fit the one from the reference dataset - even at long distances - and provide major improvements in adjusting the spatial properties of the simulations.
+However, for similar reasons as those explained for 2d-R2D2, undesirable degradation effects on spatial cross-correlation between temperature and precipitation are obtained for Spatial-R2D2 outputs (not shown).
+Therefore, it indicates that practitioners must favour the use of Full-R2D2 for their applications.
+With regard to Spatial- and Full-dOTC (Fig. 3c1) and Spatial-MRec (Fig. 3e1), although correlograms are very close to those from the reference dataset, they provide slightly less pronounced - 365 improvements compared to the 2d-versions, suggesting a slight degrading effect on results for these methods by considering more variables in the correction.
+As expected, the correlogram associated with Full-MRec outputs is away from reference data, indicating once again the dysfunction of the MRec method for France.
+For Spatial- and Full-MBCn (Fig. 3d1), at long distances, similar improvement of spatial correlations are provided as those from dOTC.
+However, large deviations between correlograms are found for short distances, suggesting a failure for the MBCn method to adjust local spatial properties in a high-dimensional context.